You are a business owner. You have worked hard, possibly for decades, building your business.

 Most of the articles in this series assume that you will sell all of the assets of your business, rather than your equity in the business.
 They make that assumption because it is the most common way to structure the sale of a business.
 A merger, however, for example, is not a sale at all.
 And, some sales are sales of equity instead of assets.
 Read “A Visual Guide to the 5 Legal M&A Deal Structures ” and “Asset Sale vs Share Sale: Which Seller Approach Should You Choose?” as a warm-up before heading down the road of educating yourself about this how to sell your business.

-You cannot always control the timing, of course, but when you can this is a key question a business owner should ask herself. ask.
+You cannot always control the timing, of course, but when you can this is a key question a business owner should ask herself.
 According to “Selling a Business: When Do I Know It’s the Right Time to Sell?” there are many factors that should go into determining if you are seeking to sell your business at the right time.
 Some may be intrinsic (i.e. there may be some improvement you should make before you put the business on the market) or extrinsic (i.e. raw supply costs, customer demand).

 Most business owners are prepared to sell their business.
 That is why the planning and staging process is key.
 “Planning and Staging a Company for Transition” explains that in every good sale there is an Assessment phase that should come first.
 You will also want to read “‘Housekeeping’ Tips To Maximize Business Value.”

 In “How to Find the Right Buyer for Your Company” you will learn the difference between buyer types, which one is right for your company, and where to find them.

 One way to think about different types of buyers is to divide them into two categories: strategic and financial.
 Read “Strategic vs. Financial Buyers: Distinctive Ways of Acquiring Businesses” to dig deeper on this distinction.
 One particular type of buyer is a private equity fund.
-Read “Selling to Private Equity Buyers” before you begin any discussion with a PE fund.
+Read “How to Attract Buyers in Private Equity Transactions” before you begin any discussion with a PE fund.